sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/connector-commands/entitlement-list.md

 ```
 :::caution Important

-IDN will throw a connection timeout error if your connector doesn't respond within 3 minutes, and there are memory limitations involved with aggregating data.
-To prevent large memory utilization or timeout errors, you should set up your connectors to send data to IDN as it's retrieved from your source system.
+ISC will throw a connection timeout error if your connector doesn't respond within 3 minutes, and there are memory limitations involved with aggregating data.
+To prevent large memory utilization or timeout errors, you should set up your connectors to send data to ISC as it's retrieved from your source system.
 For more details and an example, refer to [Connector Timeouts](../in-depth/connector-timeouts.md).

 :::

 :::caution Important

-IDN supports [delta aggregation](#delta-aggregation-state).
-If your source has a large number of entitlements that will be syncronized with IDN, then it is highly recommended to utilize [delta aggregation](#delta-aggregation-state) for the source.
+ISC supports [delta aggregation](#delta-aggregation-state).
+If your source has a large number of entitlements that will be syncronized with ISC, then it is highly recommended to utilize [delta aggregation](#delta-aggregation-state) for the source.

 :::